Pucklechurch: Ownership and construction of the existing church

-The manor of Pucklechurch was held by the Bishop of Bath & Wells from 1275, who received it from Glastonbury Abbey, as a document in the Calendar of Bishops of Bath & Wells, dated April 1275 records:
+The manor of Pucklechurch was held by the Bishop of Bath and Wells from 1275, who received it from Glastonbury Abbey, as a document in the Calendar of Bishops of Bath and Wells, dated April 1275 records:

-Accord between Robert Bishop of Bath and Wells and John Abbot of Glastonbury, namely that whereas Robert late Abbot of Glastonbury and the convent quitclaimed to Walter late Bishop of Bath & Wells the manor and advowson [right to appoint the priest] of Pokeleschyrch [sic]...
+Accord between Robert Bishop of Bath and Wells and John Abbot of Glastonbury, namely that whereas Robert late Abbot of Glastonbury and the convent quitclaimed to Walter late Bishop of Bath & Wells the manor and advowson [right to appoint the priest] of Pokeleschyrch [sic] ...

 The church of St Thomas a Becket largely dates to the 1200s and 1300s from the time when it was under the Bishop's patronage.
-Its listing emphasises how visible the original stonework fabric is and says "it is substantially a medieval building"; its Victorian amendments were "carried out by R C Carpenter, and later by J D Sedding...of good quality, reflecting the involvement of these experienced ecclesiastical architects".
-Of particular note there are the remains of two effigial monuments in the Lady Chapel that date to the 1370s and attributed to William de Cheltenham (d. between 1371 and 1374) and his wife Eleanor.
+Its listing emphasises how visible the original stonework fabric is and says "it is substantially a medieval building"; its Victorian amendments were "carried out by R. C. Carpenter, and later by J. D. Sedding ... of good quality, reflecting the involvement of these experienced ecclesiastical architects".
+Of particular note there are the remains of two effigial monuments in the lady chapel that date to the 1370s and attributed to William de Cheltenham (d. between 1371 and 1374) and his wife Eleanor.

 Farmed to Denys family

-To save his see from the administrative burden of collecting all the rents within the manor, the Bishop farmed the manor to Sir Gilbert Denys (d.
-1422), of nearby Siston, that is to say, gave him the right to keep all the rents he could collect in exchange for an annual one-off payment of £40.
-One must assume that Denys would have been willing to pay more than anyone else for the privilege, as he already held the next-door manor of Siston, making for convenient administration.
-Payments made by Gilbert Denys are recorded in the Communar's Accounts of the See of Bath and Wells.
+To save his see from the administrative burden of collecting all the rents within the manor, the bishop farmed the manor to Sir Gilbert Denys (d.
+1422), who already held the nearby manor of Siston.
+This gave Denys the right to keep all the rents he could collect in exchange for an annual one-off payment of £40.
+Payments made by Denys are recorded in the communar's accounts of the See of Bath and Wells.